Chinese steel futures rise on pollution control pledge, raw materials extend losses - Up News Info

 Production of five main steel products – rebar, hot-rolled coils, wire rod, cold rolled coils and medium plates – at steelmakers tracked by Mysteel consultancy rose 4.9% this week to 9.2 million tonnes.
 However, it was well below the 10.7 million tonnes weekly output in the year-earlier period.

-Hot-rolled coils on the Shanghai bourse jumped 2.2% to 5,068 yuan a tonne and stainless steel futures inched 0.7% higher to 19,115 yuan per tonne.
+Hot-rolled coils on the Shanghai bourse rose 0.9% to 5,003 yuan a tonne and stainless steel futures edged 0.6% higher to 19,080 yuan per tonne.

 Prices of steelmaking raw materials, however, dropped further on weak sentiment amid Beijing’s crackdown on coal prices.